-With the increase in Autism cases worldwide comes the increased need for parents to understand what is happening with their children.
+With the increase in autism cases worldwide comes the growing need for parents to understand what is happening with their children.
 At Sunny Days, we strongly believe that the family is the most important piece of the development puzzle.
 By providing the following development resources, we hope to help you understand your child’s development as well as enable and empower you to make informed decisions for your child.

 Family Resources: Supporting Development

 We understand that you always want to do more for your child.
 Once you have established a treatment plan and your child is participating in regular therapy sessions, sometimes all you need to do is keep doing what you’re doing.
 To make sure you are on the right track, we publish Family Autism Resource Articles with tips, case studies, and inspirational stories to help you help your child.
 You can also visit the Family Matters Website.
 This site provides information on what families can expect when having in-person NJEIS services again.
 Here are the current service options.

 Additionally, if you are a PA resident, please refer to these contact options regarding EI services during COVID-19.

 Autism Terms Resource Center

 Whether your child has recently been diagnosed with an Autism Spectrum Disorder or if you are already participating in treatment, you are bound to hear many new terms and likely do not understand all of them.
 The Sunny Days Glossary of Autism Terms was created specifically for you, the parent, to keep you informed and make sure you never feel lost in lingo.